Nitoos/occupancy_ratio/README.md

 ```
 conda deactivate venv
 ```
-If the Aapplication is not going to be executed again execute the below command to remove the virtual environment.
+If the Application is not going to be executed again execute the below command to remove the virtual environment.
 ```
 conda env remove -n venv -y
 ```